aviars/poet/README.md

 The purpose of POET is to assert some level of confidence in 3rd-party applications accessed via oAuth2.

-POET was concieved by Mark Schrimshire and the Blue Button on FHIR Team to allow a Medicare beneficiary to distinguish between applications that are verified and unverified.
+POET was concieved by Mark Scrimshire and the Blue Button on FHIR Team to allow a Medicare beneficiary to distinguish between applications that are verified and unverified.

 POET provides a technical means for another party to _vouch for_ or _endorse_ an OAuth2 application.
 For example, the organizations, _NATE Trust_ and _UPMC_ could endorse the application _Cardiac Risk App_.
 In this example, _NATE_ and _UPMC_ are both "Endorsers".
 An Endorser digitally signs a document, called a _JWT_, that contains information about the OAuth2 application.
 Information contained within the JWT includes the application's redirect URIs and other basic information.
 This JWT payload is further described below.